polyaxon/polyaxon/docs/templates/installation/install_kubernetes.md

 ## Install Kubernetes on [Amazon Web Services](https://kubernetes.io/docs/getting-started-guides/aws/)

-Although AWS does not have native support for Kubernetes, there are many solutions and guides for setting up Kubernetes on AWS, such as [kops](https://kubernetes.io/docs/getting-started-guides/kops/) and [Heptio](https://s3.amazonaws.com/quickstart-reference/heptio/latest/doc/heptio-kubernetes-on-the-aws-cloud.pdf)
+AWS has recently introduced [EKS](https://aws.amazon.com/eks/), but there are many solutions and guides as well for setting up Kubernetes on AWS, such as [kops](https://kubernetes.io/docs/getting-started-guides/kops/) and [Heptio](https://s3.amazonaws.com/quickstart-reference/heptio/latest/doc/heptio-kubernetes-on-the-aws-cloud.pdf)